opf/openproject/docs/user-guide/gantt-chart/README.md

 Select the **auto zoom button** on top of the Gantt chart to have the best view of your Gantt chart.

-Please note that it the **auto zoom button** may not be selectable if it has been pre-selected in the [Gantt charts configuration](#gantt-chart-configuration)
+Please note that the **auto zoom button** may not be selectable if it has been pre-selected in the [Gantt charts configuration](#gantt-chart-configuration)

 ![auto-zoom-Gantt](openproject-user-guide-gantt-charts-auto-zoom.png)